 Compositions

-At William Paterson, under the leadership of Jeffrey Kresky and Raymond Des Roches, composition students were fortunate to receive a good live performance when a work was completed.
+At William Paterson, under the leadership of faculty members Jeffrey Kresky and Raymond Des Roches, composition students were fortunate to receive a good live performance when a work was completed.
 Accordingly, we prepared scores and parts and also participated in rehearsals, and sometimes in performances as either instrumentalist or conductor.
-In that sense, I started as composer but also became a performer and conducted two of my scores when in graduate school at SUNY Stony Brook.
-I remain deeply grateful to all the performers of my music.
+In that sense, I started as a composer but also became a performer and conducted two of my scores when in graduate school at SUNY Stony Brook.

 Recording